Age Groups and Vaccines: Teens/College

 In addition to making sure college students have the appropriate supplies and are prepared to be away from home, make sure they are prepared to take care of their health:

-Whether in high school or college, many teens participate in programs that include international travel.
+Whether in high school or college, many students participate in programs that include international travel.
 If your teen is among this group, it is a good idea to get in touch with a travel clinic before it is time for the trip.
 Healthcare providers in travel clinics specialize in health concerns related to travel and provide vaccines that may be needed.
-Learn more about preparing for travel and finding a travel clinic near you.
+Learn more about preparing for travel and finding a travel clinic near you (see “Travelers” section).

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.